Sustainability

 The employees’ mental and physical health is a foundation that supports sound corporate growth, and we consider it an important management issue.
 The results of stress checks and their analysis are reported to the council of managing officers every year with the participation of a general occupational health physician.
 In addition, we provide Line-Care※1 and Self-Care※2 (including e-learning) Training as necessary, and counseling services available to employees and their families.

-• Stress check (September 2022): Undergone by 99.8% of all employees
+- Stress check (September 2024): Undergone by 99.9% of all employees

-• Organizational analysis of stress check and reporting session: A total fourteen reporting sessions were held for executives at the head office, laboratories, and plants.
+- Organizational analysis of stress check and reporting session: A total fourteen reporting sessions were held for executives at the head office, laboratories, and plants.
 The analysis and holding of reporting sessions were outsourced to an external specialty company.

-• 2 Care that can be provided to oneself.
+- 2 Care that can be provided to oneself.
 It includes being aware of one’s own stress and preventing or coping with stress.
+The participation rate for this training in FY2024 was 90% and in the questionnaire carried out after the seminar, 63% of the respondents answered positively.

 Lifestyle-related Diseases Prevention